JetBrains/lincheck/README.md

 and declarative way to write concurrent tests.

-With the Lincheck framework, instead of describing how to perform tests, you can specify _what to test_ by just declaring all the operations to examine.
+With the Lincheck framework, instead of describing how to perform tests, you can specify _what to test_ by just declaring all the data structure operations to examine.
 After that, Lincheck automatically generates a set of random concurrent scenarios, examines them using either stress-testing or bounded model checking, and verifies that the results of each invocation satisfy the required correctness property (linearizability by default).

 ## Documentation and Presentations

-Please see the [official tutorial](/docs/topics/lincheck-guide.md) that shows how to use Lincheck in various scenarios.
+Please see the [official tutorial](/docs/topics/lincheck-guide.md) that showcases Lincheck features through examples.

 You may also be interested in the following public talks: